object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 which we might be using Python, and conversely to ensure that nothing we've installed elsewhere interferes with how we're doing the course, we'll do everything in a Python :term:`virtual environment`, or :term:`venv`.
-You should read up on Python virtual environments on the :ref:`Faculty of Natural Sciences Python installation page <fons:python_virtual_environments>`.
+You should read up on Python virtual environments on the :ref:`Python installation page <fons:python_virtual_environments>`.

 .. hint::